-Implement various strategies and initiatives in the Roadmap
+Implement Various Strategies and Initiatives in the Roadmap

-- 1. Prepared annual report to the Board on the progress of implementation of the Roadmap. - 2.
+- 1. Filed Annual Report to the Board on the implementation progress of the Roadmap on October 19, 2017, for reporting period October 2016 through October 2017. - 2.
 Continued implementing the Organics Management Plans for all 3 focus areas (County Unincorporated Communities, Regional/Countywide, and County Operations) for AB 1826 (Mandatory Commercial Organic Waste Recycling) and SB 1383 (Methane Emissions Reduction) compliance.